 Every new year is a time to take stock, reassess, and start fresh.
+You’ll want to grow your podcast in 2022!
 As many experience, however, it can be difficult to reinvent oneself every twelve months.
 Developing realistic, achievable intentions for the new year, can not only get you on the right track for growth, but provide you with inspiration moving forward.

 Podcasting is no different.
 There are always ways to renew and expand your podcast, and make it work for you.
 From listening to new podcasts, developing new partnerships, to taking the time to set an organized publishing calendar, there are many ways to set yourself up for podcasting success in the new year.